 - Roll the pomegranate fruit around to loosen the seeds.

 - Score around the middle of the fruit with a sharp knife and tear it open into two halves.

-- Hold one half over a bowl, seeds facing down and tap the skin with a wooden spoon, sqeezing a little to release the seeds.
+- Hold one half over a bowl, seeds facing down, and tap the skin with a wooden spoon, squeezing a little to release the seeds.

 - Do the same thing with the other half.

 - If there are a few stragglers among the white pith, you can simply remove them with your fingers or a spoon.